 Dr. Iniyaval Thevathasan

 Ini is passionate about teaching and training of medical students, junior medical staff and midwives.
 She teaches University of Melbourne medical students at both The Royal Women’s Hospital and Joan Kirner Women’s and Children’s Hospital.
 She is a training supervisor for junior doctors currently undertaking their obstetrics and gynaecology training through The Royal Australian and New Zealand College of Obstetricians and Gynaecologists.
 Ini is also a teacher for the ALSO course aimed at teaching emergency obstetric skills and team work to the multidisciplinary team.
 She is interested in researching the impact of antenatal corticosteroids, used for fetal lung maturation, particularly on women with pre-existing diabetes.
 Ini is also fluent in Tamil and comfortable providing care in this language.
-During her spare time, Ini enjoys reading, trying out new recipes, travelling and spending time with her cheeky golden retriever, Scout.
+During her spare time, Ini enjoys reading, trying out new recipes, travelling and spending time with her cheeky golden retriever, Birdie.